FAQ's

 Creamy, mildly spiced, and incredibly flavourful, butter chicken has carved a niche.
 While there are different variations of chicken curry, chicken tikka, and butter chicken, they revolve around a similar idea.

-Tikka is grilled or roasted meat marinated in yoghurt or spiced base before being cooked on skewers.
+Tikka is grilled or roasted meat marinated in yoghurt or a spiced base before being cooked on skewers.
 Masala is a sauce made with cream, yoghurt, tomatoes, or spices to add flavour to the food.

 Chicken-tikka masalas tend to be quite spicy, whereas chicken-tikka butter is not as spicy.
-Butter chicken has milder hues, whereas tikka masala has an enriched tangy-spicy flavour.
+Butter chicken has milder hues, whereas tikka masala has an enriched, tangy-spicy flavour.

 Where Did Tikka Masala Originate?